Names Of Animals In French

 • L'huître (f): Oyster.

 Collective Nouns: Some animals have specific collective nouns.
-For example, a group of fish might be called un banc de poissons (a school of fish).
+To give you an idea, a group of fish might be called un banc de poissons (a school of fish).

 Insects and Reptiles: The Smaller Creatures